TrinityCore/tc-wiki/database/335/world/gameobject.md

 ## Description of fields

 ### guid
 A unique identifier given to each gameobject to distinguish one from another.
-Two gameobjects can NOT have same GUID.
+> Two gameobjects can NOT have same GUID.
+{.is-warning}

 &nbsp;

 ### id